-Find out what support and services are available in Bath and North East Somerset for children and young people under 25 years old, who have additional needs, using our local offer (Rainbow Resource) website.
+Find out what support and services are available in Bath and North East Somerset for children and young people under 25 years old, who have additional needs, using our local offer (Livewell) website.

 Talk to your child's key worker

 Talk to your setting (for example, nursery, school, college) if you feel that your child might need some extra support.
 Most settings have trained staff who can identify and support children and young people's additional needs.
 They will have a member of staff responsible for SEND, called the 'Special Educational Needs Coordinator', or 'SENCo', who should help plan the best course of action.

 This plan could include the following actions:

 - Making more focused observations of your child

 - Putting into place some targeted opportunities or activities

 - Contacting the relevant local authority team for further advice and guidance (for example, Area SENCos, Educational Psychology, or SEND Team)